Psychotherapy & Counselling in Shoreham-by-sea & Online

 Therapy is not only about being heard.
 Where it is helpful, I will offer challenge - supporting you to move beyond familiar patterns and towards the place you want to be.

 See the Issues section below for further information about the kinds of difficulties I commonly work with.
+See my FAQ section for common questions about therapy.

-A consultation is a chance for us to talk and decide if we'll work together.
-I will try to answer any questions you may have.
 If I believe I am not the best fit for you, or that a colleague may have specialist expertise that could help, then I will say so and make a referral if you would like.

-As a clinician I have a particular interest in working with OCD, attachment-related difficulties, and issues relating to boarding schools.
+I have a particular interest in working with OCD, attachment-related difficulties, and issues relating to boarding schools.
 I also work with senior professionals from my London practice, offering focused consultancy around leadership pressure, professional identity, and high-stakes decision making.

 Shoreham-by-Sea